nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-scripting.md

 Metrics have been added to Automation Scripting services to monitor Nashorn performances with the Nuxeo Platform.

-To activate the metrics, set the following variable in&nbsp;`nuxeo.conf`:
+To activate the metrics, set the following variable in `nuxeo.conf`:

 ```
 automation.scripting.monitor.enable= true
 ```

-Or set the Log4J level to TRACE for&nbsp; [`org.nuxeo.automation.scripting.internals.AutomationScriptingComponent`](http://community.nuxeo.com/api/nuxeo/release-7.2/javadoc/org/nuxeo/automation/scripting/internals/AutomationScriptingComponent.html) .
+Or set the Log4J level to TRACE for  [`org.nuxeo.automation.scripting.internals.AutomationScriptingComponent`](http://community.nuxeo.com/api/nuxeo/release-7.2/javadoc/org/nuxeo/automation/scripting/internals/AutomationScriptingComponent.html) .

 This feature gives the ability to get time execution information through `JMX: org.nuxeo.StopWatch`.

 ## Restrictions

-All Java imports are forbidden by default into the Nuxeo Platform.&nbsp;This example cannot be applied anymore.
+All Java imports are forbidden by default into the Nuxeo Platform.
+This example cannot be applied anymore.

 ```
 var file = Java.type("java.io.File");